kodemore/kink/README.md

 connection_1 != connection_2
 ```

-In the above example we defined factorised service `di_connection`, and below by accessing the service from di we created
+In the above example we defined factorised service `db_connection`, and below by accessing the service from di we created
 two separate connection to database.